 The kids can make their own snack bowls with lids.
 These bowls are easy for them to hold and whatever they don’t finish, the bowls serve as to-go cups.
 The small, clear cups are the perfect size for the individual 7 layer dip cups.

 Lastly, the paper plates are the adults for the skewers and other snacks.
-Don’t forget about the red and blue cups for the adult or kid beverages you serve.
-Plus, they add lots of color to your table.

 The best part of a snack bar is that you can customize it to your guests preferences.
 Since this is more kid friendly, the options are kid friendly, but even adults would enjoy them (I know I do!)